Adlexer/Embedding-Homework/README.md

 ### Test

-The test environment is `Ubuntu bash` command line on `Windows cmd` , which is logged in remotely via `SSH`, and local Ubuntu logged in using Android phone.
-Remote Ubuntu has create test file named `remote.txt` and local Ubuntu has create test file named `local.txt`.
+The test environment is `Ubuntu bash` command line on `Windows cmd` , which is logged in remotely via `SSH`.
+Local Ubuntu logged in by using an Android phone.
+So remote Ubuntu has created a test file named `remote.txt`, and local Ubuntu has created a test file named `local.txt`.

 #### 1.Login remote Ubuntu(Windows)